 What people don’t pay attention to, however, is finding out exactly just how complex it is to physically “acquire” and store these Cryptocurrencies.

 Mining coins can be described very basically as the process where users “or miners” become part of a Cryptocurrency network.
 This by making hardware (PC processors and graphics cards) available to support that specific network’s operations.

 As a miner, you contribute towards the working of the Blockchain.
 The technology requires millions of calculations to validate transactions into what are known as public ledgers.

 There are three main ways to mine these coins but we will not be highlighting them in this post.
 The matter to be covered here, however, is the business aspect: how the Blockchain has created a new line of commercial entities and ‘profit-takers’.

 These modern tech “enterprises” offer a specific or cluster of altcoins and tokens as a reward for helping them maintain their Blockchain.

 Sounds like a win-win situation right?
 Or is it?

 Mining is hard

 If you have actually looked into the main methods of mining you will discover that only miners with high-end hardware are able to produce enough power to contribute to the Blockchain.
 This is called “hash power” or “hash rate”.
 This is kind of like horsepower for cars, but for PC processing.

 There are sites that illustrate how to calculate potential profits such as one conveniently called ‘what to mine’.

 The opportunity cost of operating the customized computer systems (commonly known as Mining Rigs), will have to be offset with the cost of acquiring hardware such as the Antminer S9i.
 Then there are energy costs associated with running the rigs for long periods of time.

 Your profit would, therefore, be the balance of the costs versus the revenue involved in mining coins – which is usually observed over a year to make a clear profit or loss assessment.

-Mining profit = Revenue (quantity x price of the coin in local fiat currency) minus cost of the mining devices + annual electricity costs (measured in local currency per KWh).
+The mining profit = revenue (quantity x price of the coin in local fiat currency) minus cost of the mining devices + annual electricity costs (measured in local currency per KWh).